-- Mississippi state law mandates the teaching of sexuality education, though it is not required to be comprehensive.
+- Mississippi state law mandates the teaching of abstinence instruction.

-- All sex ed curricula must stress abstinence through abstinence-only or abstinence-plus instruction.
+- All such curricula must stress abstinence through abstinence-only or abstinence-plus instruction.

 - Under Section 37-13-171 of the Mississippi Code of 1972, abstinence instruction may include lessons on the benefits of abstinence and the negative effects of not abstaining; the harm that can come from an unplanned pregnancy; how to reject sexual advances; how alcohol and drug use increases vulnerability to sexual advances; and that a “mutually faithful, monogamous marriage is the only appropriate setting for sexual intercourse.”
 And while not every component needs to be addressed, no instruction provided under an abstinence-only program may contradict any of these components.